appknox/google-chartwrapper/trunk/README.txt

 web application.
 Install the module first using `python setup.py install` then place 'GChartWrapper.charts' in your INSTALLED_APPS and then you are ready to go.
 Just include the '{% load charts %}' tag in your templates before making charts.
-In the templating folder there is a folder called testproj which is an example Django project to get you started.
+In the templating folder there is a folder called djangoproj which is an example Django project to get you started.

 2.2 Static data